 As a free school the Turner Free School is a new Academy school; directly funded by central government and independent of Local Authority control.
 Like other free schools, the Turner Free School has a responsibility to expand the educational offer locally, to promote higher standards inclusively, to address local social issues and to ensure excellent value for the public purse.

+Turner Schools is committed to giving a powerful education to local families through schools where children thrive and knowledge matters.
 Turner Schools is committed to safeguarding children and promoting their welfare.
-It expects all staff and volunteers to share this same commitment.
-Any appointment is subject to satisfactory recruitment checks, including an enhanced Disclosure and Barring Service (DBS) check.Two references are required prior to commencement of employment.
+It expects all staff and volunteers to share this commitment.
+Any appointment is subject to thorough recruitment checks, including an enhanced Disclosure and Barring Service (DBS) check and an on-line search in order to identify any incidents or issues that have happened and are publicly available on line.Two references are required prior to commencement of employment.
 We are an equal opportunities employer.

 We would welcome applicants to visit the school prior to application to experience the culture and ethos.
 Please contact HR@TurnerSchools.com if you would like to arrange a tour.